-HubSpot’s data is largely in agreement, with the peak time for email opens being 11AM EST.
+HubSpot’s data is largely in agreement, with the peak time for email opens being 11 am.

-The only exception is on Sundays, when the peak time for open rate is 9PM EST.
+The only exception is on Sundays when the peak time for open rate is 9 pm.

 That way, your email is ready to be opened by not only the majority of subscribers but also by the early risers on your list.

 Now that you know what works for the majority of email marketers across multiple industries, you have a good starting point.
-So first, try scheduling your emails to go out in the morning on weekdays (at 10AM on Wednesdays, for example).
+So first, try scheduling your emails to go out in the morning on weekdays (at 10 am on Tuesdays, for example).

 How do you decide what times to experiment with?
-You may already know more than you think…
+It’s easy:

 Write down everything that you know about your subscribers and their relationship with you.
 What do they do for a living?
 What is a day in their life like?
 Also, what is the content of your emails, and when are your subscribers likely to be thinking about that content?